srinisbook/Kubernetes/cluster-add-ons/cert-manager/README.md

 If you found that the certificate or secret not created, then check the logs of the cert-manger service for errors.

-> Note: If you use letsencrypt staging, you will see conectio is not secure in the browser.
+> Note: If you use letsencrypt staging, you will see conection is not secure in the browser.
 You will see connection is secure when you use letsencrypt production issuer.